'Giving every child the best start and support in life'

 PLEASE NOTE: We are now closed until further guidance from the government is received.
 We will keep our parents updated via this page, facebook and email

 Welcome to Whitehill Nursery School.
 The Nursery School, together with, Whitehill After School Club and Whitehill Holiday Club are services provided by Whitehill Childcare Services Limited.
 We have been operating within Ashdown Primary School since 1999.

 In 2010, Ofsted rated us as “Outstanding” in all 17 categories – a unique achievement.
-In May 2016, the Nursery School received its second Ofsted Outstanding rating.
+In May 2016, we recieved our second outstanding Ofstead rating.
+We are delighted to announce that in March 2020, the Nursery School received its third Ofsted rating as an Outstanding Provider.

 Our mission is to provide the best support and start in life for every child.

 In July 2010 the Nursery School achieved the highest grade from Ofsted of “Outstanding” in all 17 categories, a unique achievement.
 In May 2016 Nursery School received its second outstanding Ofsted rating, and in March 2020 it received its third Ofsted You can download the full Ofsted report by clicking here.